clanfear/lavaan_tutorial/lavaan_tutorial_presentation.md

 This Presentation
 ========================================================

-All files, including source code, for this presentation can be found on my [GitHub at https://github.com/clanfear/lavaan_tutorial/](https://github.com/clanfear/lavaan_tutorial/)
+All files for this presentation---including source code---can be found on my [GitHub at https://github.com/clanfear/lavaan_tutorial/](https://github.com/clanfear/lavaan_tutorial/)

+The presentation itself is hosted at [http://clanfear.github.io/lavaan_tutorial/lavaan_tutorial_presentation.html](http://clanfear.github.io/lavaan_tutorial/lavaan_tutorial_presentation.html).

-If you wish, you may download these files and follow along using either the `.Rpres` or `.R` files.
+If you wish to follow along in R / RStudio, you may download these files and use either the `.Rpres` or `.R` files.

 R and RStudio